Michael-Feleke/World-Oasis/README.md

 # The Wild Oasis

-Website for hotel employee to effective management of Cabins and bookings
+Website for hotel employee to effectively manage Cabins and bookings.